 |Found in baby and children’s clothes, upholstery fabrics and electronic plastics.||Affects thyroid hormone levels, may cause birth defects and deficits in learning and memory.|

-If you would like a .pdf file of these tables, please fill out this form and I will email it to you.
+To download a .pdf file of these tables, please fill out the form below.

 To your health!

 How many of these toxins can you find on the products you buy?

 If you would like to begin a detox, contact me to discuss your options.